clvrai/awesome-rl-envs/README.md

 Each environment has a teaser figure next to it.
 Note all the teaser figures may take some time to load.
 Some of the descriptions were taken directly from the project websites.

-The main initiator for this list is [Andrew Szot](https://www.andrewszot.com/).
+The initiator for this list is [Andrew Szot](https://www.andrewszot.com/).

 Table of Contents